cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
     abortTransactionUnless(currentChannel.state == OPEN || currentChannel.state == UPGRADE_INIT)

-    if currentChannel.state == UPGRADE_INIT {
-        // if there is a crossing hello, ie an UpgradeInit has been called on both channelEnds,
-        // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentChannel
-        // except for the channel state (upgrade channel will be in UPGRADE_TRY and current channel will be in UPGRADE_INIT)
-        // if the proposed upgrades on either side are incompatible, then we will restore the channel and cancel the upgrade. currentChannel.state = UPGRADE_TRY
-        restoreChannelUnless(currentChannel.IsEqual(proposedUpgradeChannel)
-    } else {
-        // this is first message in upgrade handshake on this chain so we must store original channel in restore path
-        // in case we need to restore channel later. privateStore.set(restorePath(portIdentifier, channelIdentifier), currentChannel)
-    }

     // abort transaction if an unmodifiable field is modified
     // upgraded channel state must be in `UPGRADE_TRY`
     // NOTE: Any added fields are by default modifiable.